14th Parliament of Sri Lanka: Government

-On 21 April 2010 President Rajapaksa appointed D. M. Jayaratne as the new Prime Minister.
-The rest of the government, comprising 36 Ministers and 39 Deputy Ministers were sworn in on 23 April 2010.
-President Rajapaksa has retained control of the important ministries of Defence, Finance & Planning, Highways, and Ports & Aviation.
+On 21 April 2010, President Mahinda Rajapaksa appointed D. M. Jayaratne as the new Prime Minister.
+The rest of the government, comprising 36 ministers and 39 deputy ministers, was sworn in on 23 April 2010.
+President Rajapaksa has retained control of the important ministries of Defence, Finance and Planning, Highways, and Ports and Aviation.

 Mervyn Silva resigned as Deputy Minister of Mass Media & Information on 5 May 2010.
 A further four Ministers and five Deputy Ministers were sworn in on 5 May 2010.
 Mervyn Silva was appointed as the new Deputy Minister of Highways.
 85 UPFA MPs were now part of the government.

 Mervyn Silva was dismissed from his ministerial post and suspended from the SLFP on 10 August 2010.
 However, a subsequent SLFP disciplinary cleared him of all charges and on 8 September 2010 he was reappointed to his ministerial post.

-On 22 November 2010, three days after Rajapaksa was sworn in for his second term, a new government was sworn in.
+On 22 November 2010, three days after Rajapaksa was sworn in for his second presidential term, a new government was sworn in.
 A number of opposition MPs who had defected to the UPFA were rewarded with ministerial posts.
-A further Minister and three Deputy Ministers were sworn in on 25 November 2010 95 UPFA MPs were now part of the government.
+A further minister and three deputy ministers were sworn in on 25 November 2010.
+95 UPFA MPs were now part of the government.

 S. M. Chandrasena resigned as Minister of Agrarian Services & Wildlife with effect from 26 September 2012.
 He was appointed Deputy Minister of Agrarian Services & Wildlife on 5 October 2012.

 President Rajapaksa carried out a cabinet re-shuffle on 28 January 2013, appointing some new ministers and deputy ministers.
 96 UPFA MPs were now part of the government.
 Nine new deputy ministers were appointed on 10 October 2013.
-105 UPFA MPs were now part of the government (Prime Minister + 10 Senior Ministers + 54 Ministers + 2 Project Ministers + 38 Deputy Ministers (excludes Sarath Amunugama who is also a Senior Minister)).
+105 UPFA MPs were now part of the government (Prime Minister + 10 senior ministers + 54 ministers + 2 project ministers + 38 deputy ministers (excluding Sarath Amunugama who is also a Senior Minister)).

 Deputy Economic Development Minister S. M. Chandrasena was appointed as Cabinet Minister for Special Projects on 23 November 2013.
 Palani Digambaran and Praba Ganesan were appointed deputy ministers on 21 August 2014.
 V. Radhakrishnan was appointed deputy minister on 9 October 2014.

-Maithripala Sirisena defeated Mahinda Rajapaksa at the 2015 presidential election after which he appointed a UNP dominated national government (NG).
+Maithripala Sirisena defeated Mahinda Rajapaksa in the 2015 presidential election, after which he appointed a UNP-dominated national government (NG).